History of Italian Americans in Boston: Fascists

 In Boston as elsewhere, most Italians supported Benito Mussolini initially, growing disillusioned with him when he began collaborating with Adolf Hitler.
 In the 1920s there were at least ten fascist associations based in Massachusetts, including in Lawrence, Lowell, and Worcester.
 The Boston fascists had their own Italian-language newspaper, Giovinezza (Youth).
 In the thirties, pro-fascist radio commentator Ubaldo Guidi, who broadcast on WCOP in Boston, was a local favorite.
 In 1942, when restrictions on nonnaturalized Italians were lifted, Louis Lyons of The Boston Globe reported:

 Mussolini, whose picture used to hang in the kitchen in a great proportion of Italian homes in the North End, has lost face everywhere ...
 But the symbol, next to the service flag, now most common in Italian kitchens is a red, white and blue bunting with the letters 'God Bless America'.

 Present day

 Now that Italian Americans have assimilated and joined the ranks of the middle class, their politics have shifted.
 It is not unusual for Italian Americans in Boston, as elsewhere, to vote Republican or to run for office as Republicans; for example, Massachusetts governors Paul Cellucci and John Volpe were Republicans.

 The Irish no longer dominate Boston politics as they once did.
-Due to intermarriage and other factors, the old rivalry between Irish and Italian Bostonians has subsided, and people of Italian descent such as Thomas Menino have held top positions in city and state government.
+Due to intermarriage and other factors, the old rivalry between Irish and Italian Bostonians has slowed down, and people of Italian descent such as Thomas Menino have held top positions in city and state government.